What To Put In A Wildfire “Go Bag”

 Table of Contents

 The January 2025 wildfires in cities throughout Southern California, such as Altadena’s Eaton Canyon fire and the Pacific Palisades fire, forced thousands of residents to evacuate and caused extensive damage to homes and businesses.
-Tragically, 29 lives have been lost as of January 27, 2025, according to LA County’s Department of Medical Examiner.
+Tragically, 29 lives have been lost as of January 27, 2025, according to the LA County Department of Medical Examiner.

 The Federal Emergency Management Agency (FEMA) recommends packing supplies to last at least 72 hours.
 Customize each family member’s bag to their needs, including medications, medical devices, or other personal essentials.
 Store go bags in easy-to-reach places, like under your bed, in your car or trunk, garage, or office, so that you can grab them quickly during an emergency.

-Why You Need A Wildfire Go Bag
+Why Having A Wildfire Go Bag Is Important?

 Essential Items For Your Wildfire Go Bag